 Too often I see newcomers come on the #docker IRC chan asking about quick instructions to achieve X, Y and Z. Docker makes it relatively easy to use very complex notions such as overlay file systems and control groups, but that doesn’t mean it’s trivial.

 One particular point on which I insist is that Docker does not replace system comprehension.
 If you find something difficult to understand, do not think that Docker is the solution.
 More often than not, Docker will actually add a layer of complexity and it might not be clear whether the problem comes from the application or from the fact that it’s dockerized.

-Two days don’t pass without someone coming on the #docker IRC chan and ask why its postgreSQL data were lost when he recreated the container, or why the Docker image he is building takes half his disk space.
+Two days don’t pass without someone coming on the #docker IRC chan and ask why their postgreSQL data was lost when they recreated the container, or why the Docker image they are building takes half their disk space.